esegere/idsort/README.md

 # idsort
 [![CMake Actions Status](https://github.com/esegere/idsort/workflows/CMake/badge.svg)](https://github.com/esegere/idsort/actions)

-	a utility to sort and join info from different files inspired by IBM DFSORT utility
+	a utility to sort info inspired by IBM DFSORT utility

-## operation modes

--S, --sort

-	sort

--J, --Join

 ## required arguments

-[-I#] [File]
+\[File\]

--O, --output-file [File]
+-O, --output-file \[File\]

 ## flags

--f, --field=field[/field]...
+-f, --field=field\[/field\]...

-	defauts to the whole line
+	defaults to the whole line

--c, --condition=condition[&&condition]...

-	            condition[||condition]...

--i, --include=field[/field]...

---header=number-of-lines

---footer=number-of-lines

-## option syntax
+## field syntax

-field		->		start:length:type:order
+field		->		start\:length\:type\:order

-condition	->		start:lenght:type:operator:value

-	start		->	the number of column where the field begins, the first column is 1, if ommited defaults to 1
+	start		->	the number of column where the field begins, the first column is 1, if omitted defaults to 1

-	lenght		->	the number of characters in the field, if ommited defaults to the end of the line
+	length		->	the number of characters in the field, if omitted defaults to the end of the line

-	type		->	N for numbers or S for strings, if omited defaults to string
+	type		->	N for numbers or S for strings, if omitted defaults to string

-	order		->	A for ascending or D for descending, if omited defaults to ascending
+	order		->	A for ascending or D for descending, if omitted defaults to ascending

-	operator	->	comparation operator <, >, <=, >=, =, !=, ~=(just for strings, equivalent to "contains")

-	value		->	the value to compare the field with, must be a number or a quoted string